Continuous Integration / Continuous Deployment

 - make tests

-Note: Below information is about making jenkins build on Github changes.
+Note: Below information is about making a Jenkins build triggered by Github changes.

 Install the prerequisites